Red gazelle

 The red gazelle (Eudorcas rufina) is an extinct species or subspecies of gazelle.
 It was formerly considered a member of the genus Gazella within the subgenus Eudorcas before Eudorcas was promoted to a full genus.
 It is thought to have lived in the better-watered mountain areas of North Africa rather than in deserts, because of the rich colouring on the coat.

 There are no records of the red gazelle in the wild.
 It is known from three specimens purchased in markets in Algiers and Oran, northern Algeria, in the late 19th century.
+It is unknown where these specimens originated from.
 They are held in museums in Paris and London.
 Some authorities, such as Jonathan Kingdon, consider it a subspecies of the red-fronted gazelle (E. rufifrons or G. rufifrons).
 In 2008, K. de Smet reported one of the three specimens had proved on examination to be E. rufifrons, leading the IUCN Red List to revise its assessment of the species from Extinct to Data Deficient on the basis of doubts as to the validity of the taxon.
-The red-fronted gazelle occurs in the Sudanian savanna ecoregion, south of the Sahara.
-The red gazelle occurred north of the Sahara, thereby representing a distinct population irrespective of its species or subspecies status.